Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 ### Support for Non-CS Languages

-The Kore.ai XO Platform now supports the following **150 Polish stop words** for ML Engine Training, in addition to the current stop words:
+The XO Platform now supports the following **150 Polish stop words** for ML Engine Training, in addition to the current stop words:

 Alphabet Polish Words